argoproj/argo-workflows/docs/cli/argo_resume.md

 ### Examples

 ```
-# Resume a workflow that has been stopped or suspended:
+# Resume a workflow that has been suspended:

   argo resume my-wf